EtchedPixels/Fuzix-Compiler-Kit/README.md

 This is an early sketch only based upon the CC6303 code generation and support code.

+### 6502

+Early development code for a 6502/65C02 backend.
+Before this can be effective there will need to be some work on rewriting subtrees to use byte operations when possible.

+### 65C816

+Early code for a 65C816 native port.
+As this port is designed for Fuzix and run in any bank it uses Y as the C stack pointer and uses the CPU stack for temporary values during expression evaluation and the all actual call/return addresses.
+Split code/data is supported but not multiple data or code banks in one application (that is pointers are 16bit).
+Going beyond that gets very ugly very fast as on 8086.

 ### 8080/8085

-The compiler generates passable 8080 code and knows how to use call stubs for argument fetching/storing to get compact code at a performance cost if requested.
+The compiler generates reasonable 8080 code and knows how to use call stubs for argument fetching/storing to get compact code at a performance cost if requested.
 On the 8085 extensive use is made of LDSI, LHLX and SHLX to get good compact code generation.